ShaunWu25/Arcade-game/README.md

 ## Instructions

 Arcade game project is one of the Udacity Front End Nonodegree program.
-This project utilizes Object-Oriented Javascript, Protitypal inheritance, Immediately-invoked function expressions(IIFE).
+This project utilizes Object-Oriented Javascript, Prototypal inheritance, Immediately-invoked function expressions(IIFE).

-To get started, download the whole master floder, unzip it, and load the index.html fule(ctrl+o) in your browser.
+To get started, download the whole master folder, unzip it, and load the index.html file(ctrl+o) in your browser.

 ## How To Play